prateekbose/blockchain-supply-tracking/README.md

 # Supply Chain Tracking using Blockchain
 Blockchain can provide a permanent, shareable, changeable record of products in an effective way.
 The potential expectation with the blockchain technology for the case of supply chain of a certain logistics will be implemented.
 Blockchain can provide increased supply chain transparency, as well as reduced cost and risk across the supply chain.
+Hence proposed a tokenless blockchain based method to track package updates across the supply chain.

 ## Features
 1. Tokenless Blockchain